AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/cdn-usage.md

 In addition to npm, `msal` can be consumed from Microsoft-hosted CDNs.

-**_NOTE:_** Starting from MSAL.js v3 CJS builds are no longer hosted on the CDN.
-If you consumed `msal-browser` from the CDN before you should either host `msal-browser` yourself or follow this guide:
+**_NOTE:_** Starting from MSAL.js v3 `msal-browser` is no longer hosted on the CDN.
+If you consume `msal-browser` from the CDN you will need to download `msal-browser` from npm and choose one of the following alternatives before upgrading:

-1. Pull `msal-browser` from npm
-2. Choose one of:
-   * Use the ESM build
+1. Consume the ESM build (preferred)
-   * Extract the CJS build from the download and bundle it
+1. Extract `lib/msal-browser.js` or `lib/msal-browser.min.js` from the downloaded package and serve it as a static asset with your app or host it on your own CDN
 ## Best Practices

 * Use the latest version of MSAL.js v2.